 Application: Clients of WSBA members that allege a dishonest taking of, or failure to account for, funds or property by a WSBA member, in connection with that member's practice of law, can apply for a gift from the CPF.
 To be eligible, clients must file a disciplinary grievance against the member, unless the member has resigned in lieu of discipline; is disbarred, or deceased.
-Because most applications involve members who are the subject of disciplinary grievances and proceedings, action on Fund applications normally awaits resolution of the disciplinary process.2 This means that most applicants wait for the discipline process to be complete before the Board reviews their application.
+Because most applications involve members who are the subject of disciplinary grievances and proceedings, action on Fund applications normally awaits resolution of the disciplinary process.
+This means that most application.
 However, to increase efficiency the application process, application review is in the order that an applicant filed their grievance (if applicable).
 Otherwise, an application is processed and reviewed in the order of receipt.